-- Check on WebAdvisor to see if your transcripts have been received. - Fill out a Prerequisite Validation form if you want to validate a prerequisite using coursework completed at another institution. - High school transcripts are NOT required for most programs.
+- 1. Check on WebAdvisor/MyPortal to see if your transcripts have been received. - 2.
+Fill out a Prerequisite Validation form if you want to validate a prerequisite using coursework completed at another institution. - 3.
+High School transcripts are NOT required for most programs.

-Step 5: Complete Orientation, Assessment and Counseling (OAC)
+Step 5: Complete Orientation, Assessment & Counseling (OAC)

-- RCCD placement tests are available by appointment only. - Appointments, testing dates and times are viewable online at each college's Assessment Center webpage. - To learn more, contact one of the assessment centers and follow the prompts: - Moreno Valley (951) 571-6427; Norco (951) 372-7176; Riverside (951) 222-8451. - Online orientation and first term Student Educational Plan (SEP) are available only through WebAdvisor.
+- RCCD placement tests are available by appointment only. - Appointments, testing dates and times are viewable online at each college's Assessment Center webpage. - To learn more, contact one of the assessment centers and follow the prompts: Moreno Valley College: 951-571-6492